 A SIM or no SIM?

-The big difference between the two?
-GSM networks use a SIM card to store a subscriber's identity and info, while CDMA devices have electronic serial numbers embedded in the device and require reprogramming to change networks.
+The big difference between the two is that GSM networks use a removable SIM card to identify subscribers on the network, while CDMA devices have electronic serial numbers embedded in the device and require specialist reprogramming to change networks.

-With a SIM card, you can quickly swap your service provider by inserting a new card into your phone.
+With a SIM card, you can quickly swap your service provider by removing your old card and inserting a new card into your phone.
 If your T-Mobile or AT&T phone is unlocked, you should have no problems swapping SIM cards between devices on these networks.

 Since the network operators launched LTE networks, it's become a little easier.
 All LTE networks in the U.S. are built using GSM technology, so newer Sprint and Verizon LTE-enabled handsets include a SIM card and may work on all GSM networks, big and small.